RogerBerggren/clean-todo-backend/README.md

 ## Module dependencies

-The diagram below shows the modules used in this project and how they depend on each other.
+Below is a mermaid diagram that shows the modules used in this project and how they depend on each other.

 ```mermaid